 - the highlands (the closest you can get to the mountain)

 - the humble city, Kota Kinabalu

 Here, if you don’t mind considering, is a tried and tested itinerary, for the kind of travellers who got so little time, but indeed, so much to do!

 DAY 1 – DESTINATION: KUNDASANG

-Day of arrival, opt for morning flight, the earliest if possible.
-Mission for the day, is to go directly to the highlands – where the air is cold and the sceneries are green and the highest mountain’s peak in South East Asia stands proud.
+Day of arrival, opt for the morning flight, the earliest if possible.
+The mission for the day is to go directly to the highlands – where the air is cold and the sceneries are green and the highest mountain’s peak in South East Asia stands proud.